the-launch-tech/tailwindcss-opacity/README.md

 ### Contribution to the TailwindCSS community and product.

 Currently TailwindCSS only offers opacity at the element level, not the attribute level.

-This plugin provides granular or optional basic control over RGBA/"opacity" at the attribute level to complement your TailwindCSS `theme('colors')` and optionally your `theme('opacity')`configuration.
+This plugin provides granular, or optionally basic control over RGBA/"opacity" at the attribute level to complement your TailwindCSS `theme('colors')`.

+The optional basic control uses `theme('opacity')` values.

 ### Features

+- Simple option to generate RGBA attributes based solely on `theme('colors')` and `theme('opacity')`

 - Granular control through config so that your generated file doesn't explode with unused classes